Head of Property Litigation

 Chambers and Partners UK: "Andrew Tugwell of Payne Hicks Beach is 'extremely thorough and will leave no stone unturned', say sources.
 He is dual-qualified as a surveyor and solicitor, allowing him an exceptional perspective on all property matters.
 He acted for Kensington Close Hotel on its high-profile rights of access dispute with London Tara Hotel."

-The Legal 500 UK: "The 'commercial and thoroughly skilful' team at Payne Hicks Beach is led by qualified surveyor Andrew Tugwell, who is 'an expert in his field' and specialises in valuation issues arising from leasehold enfranchisement disputes."Back to Partners Back to Dispute Resolution
+The Legal 500 UK: "The 'commercial and thoroughly skilful' team at Payne Hicks Beach is led by qualified surveyor Andrew Tugwell, who is 'an expert in his field' and specialises in valuation issues arising from leasehold enfranchisement disputes."Back to Consultants Back to Dispute Resolution

 "Excellent insight and a deep understanding of the industry"Chambers UK